 That’s not all either — Google has removed more than 80% of hacked websites from its search results in an effort to fight spam.
 If your site gets hacked and you don’t fix it immediately, you risk getting your site completely removed from Google’s search index.

 It Affects Your Revenue

 An insecure website ultimately affects your bottom line.

 Consumers are wary of sharing sensitive information online.
 If your website doesn’t instill trust, visitors will hesitate to buy.
 They don’t want to risk their personal data being exposed.

-96% of people use search engines for legal advice.
+A vast majority of people use search engines for legal advice.
 If your website is taken down, you won’t be found in Google for your target keywords and you’ll lose a major traffic source.

 Bottom line: Website security matters more than ever.
 And taking it seriously can give your business a competitive advantage online.

 Let’s look at how to safeguard your website and protect your customer data.

 Every company is a potential target, which means you need to take a proactive approach to securing a website.
 Here’s how to secure a website:

 Trust is critically important on the web.
 Users are less likely to interact with sites that have lax security measures.